 The Ph.D. degree requires at least 51 credits of graduate level courses (300-level or above, no audits or pass-fail) taken as a graduate student.
-At least 26 of those must be taken at UW-Madison https://grad.wisc.edu/acadpolicy/ ECE 702, 890, and 990 may be applied toward partial fulfillment of this requirement.
+At least 32 credits must be taken at UW-Madison. http://grad.wisc.edu/acadpolicy/#minimumgraduatedegreecreditrequirement

+ECE 702, 890, and 990 may be applied toward partial fulfillment of this requirement.